Digital Dance Studio ↑

 However, since I wanted to be able to do fast updates (1ms or even faster) and potentially make specific complex patterns, WLED was insufficient and I wrote my own program using the FastLED library.

-A led plan can be constructed as a tree structure, with basic building blocks such as a simple solid colour for an entire segment, gradients, pulses, etc. These can be combined as a sequence (one after the other), by dividing into segments, or by blending them together.
+Nodes in the tree structure can be combined as a sequence (one after the other), by dividing into segments, or by blending them together.

 When a plan is played it calculates the right colour for every single led on the strip, for that specific moment in time.